-By January 15: The dean of the school shall review the department chair's recommendation, the Promotion and Tenure Review Committee's vote, critique the portfolio, evaluate each performance criterion, and decide whether to recommend the granting of tenure.
+All of the following must be completed no later than December 1: The Dean of Instruction shall review the department chair's recommendation, the Promotion and Tenure Review Committee's vote, critique the portfolio, evaluate each performance criterion, and decide whether to recommend the granting of tenure and/or promotion.
+The dean will then write a narrative evaluation of the applicant's performance on each performance criterion in the form of a letter.
+The narrative evaluation letter will be inserted into the portfolio but will not be made available for review by the candidate until the optional withdrawal period following the VPAA's recommendation.
 The dean will then forward a recommendation concerning the request and all documentation to the Vice President for Academic Affairs.
-The dean will also provide in writing a statement of his/her action to the department chair, Promotion and Tenure Review Committee, and faculty member.
+The dean will provide the applicant with a written statement of his/her recommendation and a written state of his/her recommendation shall also be forwarded to the department chair and to the members of the Promotion and Tenure Review Committee.